gustavocardoso/algaecal-frontend-test/readme.md

 1. The 3rd product bundle doesn't match the other two.
 It should have the blue box around it, but the prices are not formatted correctly.
 Also "You Save $x" should be Red ($algaecal-red) for all pricing bundles.
 And the dollar sign is missing in multiple places.
-2. The video doesn't play when it is clicked on.
+2. The video doesn\'t play when it is clicked on.
 We have set up a custom overlay image but a click event needs to trigger the video to play. (see: https://wistia.com/support/developers/player-api)
 3. Clicking on "Scientific References" creates a jerky transition.
 Please adjust it to work more like the accordion of the FAQ above it.
 4. The guarantee seal on the "Add to Cart" button is not positioned correctly.
 Please adjust it to match the provided screenshot.
-5. There is a bubble over the 1 Month Bonebuilder Pack that says "0% Off" -- if the amount is 0, it doesn't make sense to show the bubble.
+5. There is a bubble over the 1 Month Bonebuilder Pack that says "0% Off" -- if the amount is 0, it doesn\'t make sense to show the bubble.
 Hide (but do not deletee) this bubble (in a real world page like this, the bubble could change to have a value >0 if a coupon were added).
 6. The product boxes should all be the same height.
 For the "Most popular" product box, this means the interior